Frequently Asked Questions Salkantay Trek to Machu Picchu 5 Days / 4 Nights

 The Salkantay Trail connects Cusco to the Citadel of Machu Picchu and runs approximately 89 km/55 miles through high Andean peaks, cloud forest, and steamy jungle.
 The hike starts at the village of Mollepata, a few miles from Cusco.

 The Salkantay Peak – Savage Mountain – is located within the Vilcabamba mountain range, to the northwest of Cusco.
 Salkantay is one of the highest and most spectacular mountains in the Andes (6,271m/20,574ft).

 National Geographic’s Adventure Travel Magazine named the Salkantay trek among the 25 Best Treks in the World.

 How far do we walk each day?

 The amount you walk each day varies.
-An average day is 5-8 hours, but on summit night combined with the following day you can walk between 8 and 11 hours.
+An average day is 5-8 hours, but on the summit, night combined with the following day you can walk between 8 and 11 hours.
 Have a look at the itinerary for a day-to-day account.

-What’s the most challenging section of the hike?
+What’s the most challenging section of the 5-Day Salkantay Trek?

 Very young children may not enjoy this.
 They should be able to walk (without being carried) for 90 minutes without whining (the whining part applies to children of all ages.

 Can I hike the Salkantay at any time?

 Weather conditions during the rainy season make the Salkantay trek a risky decision.
 Therefore we cannot guarantee the availability of the Salkantay treks from mid-march to the end of February.
 If the weather is good, we will give the OK for a trek to start.
 If we think the safety of our porters and clients is being threatened, we will cancel the trek.